GoKloud-Solutions/jenkins-automations/jenkins-ecs-node/README.md

   * Amazon ECS plugin installed on Jenkins controller.
   * Credentials to access AWS resources from Jenkins or IAM assume roles.

+<h2>How to start? </h2>

+**Assuming that we already have**
+* A Jenkins server up and running.

+1. Create or Update IAM for Jenkins agent to run tasks on ECS.
+2. Create or Update security group for agent.
+3. Install Amazon ECS plugin.
+4. Configure node/cloud.
+5. Test with a job.